valentina-s/stand_mapping/README.md

 Applying computer vision approaches to instance segmentation to delineate forest stands and patches using aerial/satellite imagery and lidar data.

-Documentation is hosted at (Read the Docs)[https://stand-mapping.readthedocs.io/en/latest/].
+Documentation is hosted at [Read the Docs](https://stand-mapping.readthedocs.io/en/latest/).

 Project Organization
 ------------